pH Sensor

 Integration Notes

-• Updates transmitted to network at main loop interval (5 seconds default)
+- Updates transmitted to the network at the main loop interval (5 seconds default), when the sendUDP flag is enabled